a13xp0p0v/kernel-hardening-checker/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit -m, --mode {verbose,json,show_ok,show_fail}
-                        choose the report mode
+                        select a special output mode instead of the default one
-  -a, --autodetect      autodetect and check the security hardening options of the
+  -a, --autodetect      autodetect and check the security hardening options of
-                        running kernel
+                        the running kernel
-  -c, --config CONFIG   check the security hardening options in the Kconfig file (also
+  -c, --config CONFIG   check the security hardening options in a Kconfig file
-                        supports *.gz files)
+                        (also supports *.gz files)
   -v, --kernel-version KERNEL_VERSION
-                        extract version from the kernel version file (contents of /proc/version) instead of Kconfig file -l, --cmdline CMDLINE
+                        extract the kernel version from a version file (such as /proc/version) instead of using a Kconfig file -l, --cmdline CMDLINE
-                        check the security hardening options in the kernel cmdline file (contents of /proc/cmdline) -s, --sysctl SYSCTL   check the security hardening options in the sysctl output file (`sudo sysctl -a > file`)
+                        check the security hardening options in a kernel command line file (such as /proc/cmdline) -s, --sysctl SYSCTL   check the security hardening options in a sysctl output file (the result of "sudo sysctl -a > file") -p, --print {X86_64,X86_32,ARM64,ARM,RISCV}
-  -p, --print {X86_64,X86_32,ARM64,ARM,RISCV}
+                        print security hardening recommendations for the
-                        print the security hardening recommendations for the selected architecture
+                        selected architecture
   -g, --generate {X86_64,X86_32,ARM64,ARM,RISCV}
-                        generate a Kconfig fragment with the security hardening options for the selected architecture
+                        generate a Kconfig fragment containing the security hardening options for the selected architecture
 ```

 ## Output modes